Status of Jerusalem: Legal positions since Oslo Accords

-Ariel Sharon (Prime Minister, 2001–06)

 Prime minister during the second intifada, Ariel Sharon was unequivocal in his support for an undivided Jerusalem.
 In an interview done one week before a stroke incapacitated him he stated: "Our position is that Jerusalem is not negotiable.
 We are not going to negotiate on Jerusalem.
 Jerusalem will be forever a united and undivided capital of Israel."

-Ehud Olmert (Prime Minister, 2006–09)

 Prime Minister (and former Jerusalem mayor) Ehud Olmert vowed to keep Jerusalem the "undivided, eternal capital of the Jewish people", but later supported the detachment of several Arab neighborhoods from Israeli sovereignty and the introduction of an international trust to run the Temple Mount.

-Benjamin Netanyahu (Prime Minister, 2009–2021)

 When Netanyahu succeeded Olmert, he declared that "all of Jerusalem would always remain under Israeli sovereignty" and that only Israel would "ensure the freedom of religion and freedom of access for the three religions to the holy places".
 These statements seem to closely reflect Israeli public opinion.
 According to a 2012 poll by the right-wing Jerusalem Center for Public Affairs, 78% of Jewish voters who responded said that they would reconsider voting for any politician that wants to relinquish Israel's control over the Old City and East Jerusalem.

-On 17 May 2015, Prime Minister Netanyahu reiterated, regarding Jerusalem serving as the capital of both Israel and a future Palestinian state, "Jerusalem has forever been the capital of only the Jewish people and no other nation."
+On 17 May 2015, Prime Minister Benjamin Netanyahu reiterated, regarding Jerusalem serving as the capital of both Israel and a future Palestinian state, "Jerusalem has forever been the capital of only the Jewish people and no other nation."

 On 2 January 2018 Israel passed into law new legislation that requires the two-thirds majority support of the Knesset for any section of Jerusalem to be transferred to a foreign government.

-On 25 January 2018, Netanyahu repeated the previous government position but seemed to alter it, reportedly saying: "Under any peace agreement the capital of Israel will continue to be in Jerusalem."
+On 25 January 2018, Netanyahu repeated the previous government position, saying: "Under any peace agreement, the capital of Israel will continue to be Jerusalem, and the seat of our government will continue to be in Jerusalem."